raphaelhoffmann/tutorials/README.md

 # Tutorial: Entity Linking for Locations

 References to locations are ubiquitous in text, but many such references are ambiguous.
-For example, Wikipedia lists more than 30 locations named 'San Francisco', 10 songs with that name, 2 movies, a magazine, and other things as well.
+For example, Wikipedia lists [more than 30 locations](https://en.wikipedia.org/wiki/San_Francisco_(disambiguation)) named 'San Francisco', 10 songs with that name, 2 movies, a magazine, and several other things as well.
 In this tutorial, we develop a system that detects mentions of geographic locations and links these unambiguously to a database of locations.